 Geolocation is increasingly integrated into augmented reality, enabling location-based information to be superimposed on the real world.
 For example, augmented reality applications use geolocation to display contextual information about buildings, monuments or geolocated objects.

-Artificial intelligence is playing an increasingly important role in geolocation, making it possible to analyze and process large quantities of geographic data.
-Artificial intelligence can be used to improve geolocation accuracy, predict users' future movements, or detect geographical patterns and behaviors.
+Artificial intelligence is playing an increasingly important role in geolocation, enabling the analysis and processing of large amounts of geographic data.
+Artificial intelligence can be used to improve geolocation accuracy, predict users' future movements, or detect geographic patterns and behaviors.

-Geolocation is also increasingly used in connected objects.
-For example, connected watches and bracelets use geolocation to track and locate users during sporting activities.
-Connected cars use geolocation to provide location, navigation and driving assistance services.
+Geolocation is also increasingly used in connected devices.
+For example, smartwatches and wristbands use geolocation to track and locate users during their sports activities.
+Connected cars use geolocation to provide location, navigation, and driver assistance services.

 Recommendations for optimal use of geolocation